 - After the exam – Usually, there are always questions and topics you are not 100% sure about or even completely unaware of.
 It can help you to check out and read about these topics after the exam.
 Even when you passed the exam, it can improve your knowledge if you follow up on the topics you were not sure about.
 Especially if you consider that the questions which are asked during an exam are also most important for you to understand the topics.

 I am usually excellent in phase 2 and 3 because they are more-less happening automatically and don’t require a lot of effort 😉.
 This is not ideal.
 I believe that the right focus for preparing the exam helps you and following up on topics you had difficulties, will improve your knowledge a lot.
 Getting Microsoft Azure certified can also help you to study and learn new technologies.

 Become better at your job 👩🏭

 Now, this might sound very obvious to you, but with more knowledge, you become better at your job.
 Microsoft certifications usually don’t just test you on a particular topic, but most of the time, you will be preparing and learning a lot of different topics.
-Which will make your knowledge much broader and will allow you to have a better understanding and overview of certain technologies.
+This will make your knowledge much broader and will allow you to have a better understanding and overview of specific technologies.
 This means you can be much more impact-full in your job, influence decisions, and become a leader in your organization.
-If you are a consult and salesperson, it gives you more in-depth and broader knowledge about the technology.
-It allows you to better understand, and solve the customer challenges, which will be rewarded with more trust from the customer.
+If you are a consult and salesperson, it gives you more in-depth and broader knowledge about technology.
+It allows you to understand better, and solve the customer challenges, which will be rewarded with more trust from the customer.

 It seems to me all the cloud advocates should be certified to pass that experience and value to prospective and current Azure customers.